ys4ber/philo/README.md

 ## 💡 Tips

-- Use `usleep()` with caution - it's not precise for very small values
+- Create a custom timing function instead of using usleep() directly - the system's sleep function isn't precise enough for accurate death detection
 - Remember to protect all shared resources with mutexes
 - Implement a monitoring system to check for deaths
 - Time calculations should be precise